 Both Proficient and Expert levels can be reached based purely on the ability to operate tools and equipment.
-An example of tools and equipment resulting in Expert rating are advanced Failure Analysis tools such as e.g. Focus Ion Beam station, which require extensive expertise to operate even when applied to attacks that are well established, well described and non-complex.
+An example of tools and equipment resulting in Expert rating are advanced Failure Analysis tools such as e.g. Focus Ion

-3 The logical operators in this column should be interpreted as: (clause 1 and clause 2) OR clause 3.
+4 The logical operators in this column should be interpreted as: (clause 1 and clause 2) OR clause 3.